 Any health care facility with the primary purpose of providing medically necessary or elective surgical care.
 Excluded from this definition are the offices of private physicians and dentists, including those organized as professional corporations, professional associations, partnerships, or sole proprietorships.

 Assisted Living Facilities

-An individual, individuals, corporation, partnership, limited partnership, limited liability company or any other entity that provides, or offers to provide, residence and personal care to two or more individuals who are in need of assistance with activities of daily living.
+An individual, individuals, corporation, partnership, limited partnership, limited liability company or any other entity that provides, or offers to provide, residence and personal care to three or more individuals who are in need of assistance with activities of daily living.